About Our Teams

 Psychological Wellbeing Practitioners (PWPs)

-Psychological Wellbeing Practitioners are sometimes referred to as 'Step 2' clinicians in services like Wellbeing.
+Psychological Wellbeing Practitioners are sometimes referred to as 'Step 2' clinicians in NHS Talking Therapies services.
 This means they provide psychological therapies in line with the NHS Stepped Care Model at Step 2.
 This video best explains the role of PWPs.
 They are similarly highly trained and clinically supervised as are all of our clinicians.
 They provide high-volume, low-intensity psychological self-management interventions.

 Employment Advisers (EAs)